DoggoCoder1/Sell-Counterfeit-Dollar-Bills-Simulator/README.md

 **Installation Guide**
 1 > Click on "<> Code " button, at the bottom there should be a button the reads "Download ZIP".

-2 > Click "Download ZIP"
+2 > Click "Download ZIP".

 3 > Drag file to desktop.